-Some leukemia cells, known as blast cells, bind to E-selectin in the bone marrow where they are relatively protected from the effects of chemotherapy.
+Leukemia cells can bind to E-selectin in the bone marrow where they are relatively protected from the effects of chemotherapy.
 This phenomenon is now known as environment-mediated drug resistance, or EMDR.
 We believe that E-selectin inhibition disrupts the cell adhesion involved in EMDR and mobilizes blasts out of the bone marrow and into the bloodstream, making them more susceptible to chemotherapy.
 We believe that this mechanism of action may allow uproleselan to improve chemotherapy response rates, duration of remission and, ultimately, survival in patients with hematologic cancers such as AML.

 In one in vivo study in a mouse model of AML, combining uproleselan with chemotherapy, mobilized AML blast cells and significantly reduced tumor burden as compared to treatment with chemotherapy alone.
 In an in vitro study, AML cells once bound to E-selectin were more resistant to chemotherapy.
 In a related study, when treated with uproleselan, the resistance of such cells to chemotherapy was reduced.
 Tumor cells of patients who have relapsed AML, when tested in the laboratory, bound significantly higher levels of E-selectin than tumor cells of patients at initial diagnosis.
 Additional preclinical studies in mouse models of AML, in which E-selectin was observed to be upregulated, suggest that AML cells binding to E-selectin have increased chemo-resistance.
 This is due to the induction of tumor cell survival signaling pathways as a consequence of E-selectin binding.
 This effect within the bone marrow microenvironment is unique to E-selectin as compared to other vascular adhesion molecules and can be blocked by uproleselan.
-The results of this preclinical study were presented in an oral presentation at the 2017 annual ASH meeting in December 2017, and we believe the findings provide important information about how treatment with uproleselan may improve sensitivity to chemotherapy.
+The results of these preclinical studies were published in the journal Nature Communications in April 2020, and we believe the findings provide important information about how treatment with uproleselan may improve sensitivity to chemotherapy.